How Does a VA Loan Work?

 Although the VA offers these exceptions, lenders can have their own standards that might affect home occupancy requirements.
 Schedule an appointment with a qualified VA lender like American Financing to be sure.

-Unlike other loan programs, the VA doesn’t require a minimum credit score for a VA loan.
-Lenders generally have internal requirements.
-Most mortgage lenders want an applicant with a credit score of 620 or higher.
+Lenders generally have internal requirements when it comes to VA loan credit scores.
+Most mortgage lenders want an applicant with a credit score of 620 or higher.*

 Applicants also must show sufficient income to repay the home loan and shouldn't have a heavy debt load.
 VA loan guidelines are usually more flexible than other loan types to help with eligibility.
 For example, veterans can use their home loan benefits a year or two after bankruptcy or foreclosure.